galakhov/electron-vue-ts-boilerplate/README.md

 npm install
 ```

-### If it hangs on 'extract:app-builder-bin', use the empty cache during installation
+### If it hangs on 'extract:app-builder-bin', try to install with the temporary cache enabled

 ```
 rm -rf node_modules/
+npm cache clean
 npm install --cache /tmp/empty-cache
 ```